pimvanpelt/vppcfg/docs/config-guide.md

 The following configuration elements are provided for the plugin:

-*   **sample-rate**: Capture 1-in-N packets.
+*   **sampling-rate**: Capture 1-in-N packets.
 Defaults to 10000.
 A good value is the interface bitrate divided by 1000, so for GigabitEthernet choose 1000, for TenGigabitEthernet choose 10000 (the default).
 *   **polling-interval**: Determines the period of interface byte and packet counter reads.
 This